 It’s a complicated landscape.
 How should talent leaders respond?
 Many have leaned on RPO partners to get through hiring spikes and implement new technology.
 But what is the value of an RPO partnership during more steady state hiring?
 How can talent leaders pull in more workers who have yet to return to the job market?
 What is the role of talent technology in today’s market, and how can you ensure a strong employer brand?

-Joining this episode to discuss these issues is Rick Betori, PeopleScout’s Managing Director of the Americas.
-Rick has been with TrueBlue since 2011 and has more than 25 years of proven experience driving organizational change and growth.
+Joining this episode to discuss these issues is Rick Betori, PeopleScout’s President.* Rick has been with TrueBlue since 2011 and has more than 25 years of proven experience driving organizational change and growth.
 In this episode, listen as Rick shares his insights of the current economic landscape and how talent leaders can stay ahead.
 Rick also shares what he believes will be the biggest opportunities for talent leaders as they prepare for 2023.